cnvrg/remaining-useful-life/batch_readme.md

-You can use this blueprint to clean and validate data in order to further train multiple models to predict results for if a customer is likely to churn or not using your own customized dataset.
-In order to clean the data you will be needed to provide: --raw_train_data raw data uploaded by the user on the platform --common_letter_numeric get the name of the id column by the user --label_encoding_cols list of columns to be label encoded by the user --scaler the common letter in all numeric variables --numeric_features list of numeric features --meta_columns columns other than the numeric features --sequence_length length of the sequence --upper_limit upper limit of cycles --lower_limit lower limit of cycles

-You would need to provide 1 folder in s3 where you can keep your training data

-remaining_useful_life: Folder containing the training data "raw_train_data.csv" and the test data file on which to predict, "raw_test_data.csv"
-Directions for use:

-Click on Use Blueprint button

-You will be redirected to your blueprint flow page

-In the flow, edit the following tasks to provide your data:

-In the S3 Connector task:

-Under the bucketname parameter provide the bucket name of the data Under the prefix parameter provide the main path to where the input file is located In the Data-Preprocessing task:
+Use this blueprint to run a pretrained convolutional neural network (CNN) model with your customized dataset to predict when a company asset is likely to fail within given cycles.
+To clean and validate the data on which to further train the model, provide one folder in the S3 Connector containing your raw training data.

+Complete the following steps to run this RUL-predictor blueprint in batch mode:
+1. Click **Use Blueprint** button.
+The cnvrg Blueprint Flow page displays.
+2. Click the **S3 Connector** task to display its dialog.
+   - Within the **Parameters** tab, provide the following Key-Value pair information:
+     - Key: `bucketname` − Value: provide the data bucket name
+     - Key: `prefix` − Value: provide the main path to the images folders
+   - Click the **Advanced** tab to change resources to run the blueprint, as required.
+3. Click the **Batch-Predict** task to display its dialog.
+   - Within the **Parameters** tab, provide the following Key-Value pair information:
-Under the raw_train_data parameter provide the path to the input folder including the prefix you provided in the S3 Connector, it should look like: /input/s3_connector/<prefix>/raw_train_data.csv
+     - Key: `--x_test` – Value: provide the path to the test dataset in the following format: `/input/s3_connector/remaining_useful_life_data/raw_test_data.csv`
+     - Key: `--cnn` – Value: provide the path to trained model in the following format: `/input/ s3_connector/remaining_useful_life_data/cnn_model.h5`
+     - Key: `--shape_data` – Value: provide the shape dataframe path in the following format: `/input/ s3_connector/remaining_useful_life_data/shape_data.csv`

-NOTE: You can use prebuilt data examples paths that are already provided
+     NOTE: You can use prebuilt data example paths provided.

-Click on the 'Run Flow' button
-In a few minutes you will train a new rul model and deploy as a new API endpoint Go to the 'Serving' tab in the project and look for your endpoint You can use the Try it Live section with a data point similar to your input data (in terms of variables and data types) to check your model
-You can also integrate your API with your code using the integration panel at the bottom of the page Congrats!
-You have trained and deployed a custom model that detects the number of cycles under which the machine is going to fail
+   - Click the **Advanced** tab to change resources to run the blueprint, as required.
+4. Click the **Run** button.
+The cnvrg software deploys a RUL-predictor model that predicts the number of cycles until an asset fails.
+5. Select **Batch Predict > Experiments > Artifacts** and locate the output CSV file.
+6. Select the **predicted_data.csv** File Name, click the right Menu icon, and click **Open File** to view the output CSV file.

+A custom model that can predict the number of cycles until an asset fails has now been deployed in batch mode.
+To learn how this blueprint was created, click [here](https://github.com/cnvrg/remaining-useful-life).